goauthentik/authentik/website/docs/user-group/user.md

 This field is only used by the Proxy Provider.
 :::

-Some applications can be configured to create new users using header information forwarded from Authentik.
+Some applications can be configured to create new users using header information forwarded from authentik.
 You can forward additional header information by adding each header underneath `additionalHeaders`:

 #### Example: